FisherleaSystems/cordova-plugin-fs-location-services/README.md

 [Add the Android Support and Google Repository](https://developer.android.com/tools/support-library/setup.html).

-The plugin is published on [npm](https://www.npmjs.com/package/cordova-plugin-locationservices):
+The plugin is published as a [GitHub package]https://github.com/orgs/FisherleaSystems/packages?repo_name=cordova-plugin-fs-location-services):

-    cordova plugin add cordova-plugin-locationservices

-If you use Cordova Android platform 4, check the `v1` branch.

-    cordova plugin add cordova-plugin-locationservices@legacy
+    cordova plugin add @fisherleasystems/cordova-plugin-fs-location-services

 ### Google play services version

-This plugin use the latest available Google Location services release.
+This plugin use version 16 of the Google Location services release.
+Version 17 includes some breaking changes.

 If you want to use a specific version, add a [build-extras.gradle](http://cordova.apache.org/docs/en/latest/guide/platforms/android/tools.html) file: